teracow/googliser/README.md

 This script will need to be updated from time-to-time as Google periodically change their search results page-code.
 The last functional check of this script by me was on 2016-06-10.

 The latest copy can be found **[here](https://github.com/teracow/googliser)**.

+Script icon has been used from **[here](http://www.iconarchive.com/show/social-inside-icons-by-icontexto/social-inside-google-icon.html)**.
+Please support the artist!

 Suggestions / comments / bug reports / advice (are|is) most welcome. :) **[email me](mailto:teracow@gmail.com)**